International migration

 • The qualifications portal is used by the Medical Board of Australia for registration purposes and by specialist medical colleges for assessment purposes.

-• Establish an Australian Medical Council (AMC) portfolio.
+• Establish an Australian Medical Council AMC portfolio.

 • Specialists should undertake a college assessment (relevant to your specialty) to ascertain what training requirements are required.